 And he sounds in charge.
 He sounds like he knows what he's doing.
 But it is a mistake.
 His thoughts are wrong in the only way that matters: they are pro-status quo.
 Do you see?
 Walter complains about never having made a decision in his life.
 Up until now, his life has coasted along.
 Go to school.
 Get a degree.
 Find a job.
 Get married.
 Pay your taxes.
 Buy a house.
 His life is like a cart on tracks.
 Now the Talking Pillow gives him one final decision in his miserable life.
 But this is all a lie.

 Walter is trapped in the thinking of a slave.
 He looks into his past and sees nothing but an uninterrupted line of compelled decisions.
 He sees the servitude, but he doesn't comprehend its grip.
 Walter confuses his correct decisions - from the perspective of the system - with a lack of existential power.
 This is the trap.
 He doesn't see how every second of every day he was actually in control.
 Nothing stopped him from getting up, right now, and flying to Fiji.
-At no point was he ever robbed of agency.
+At no point was he ever robbed of agency, and yet that's how he feels.
+Why?

-When he takes control over his life, the path set up by the system begins to fork.
+When he takes control over his life, the path created by the system begins to fork.
 This wasn't the first crossroads he'd seen, but it is the only one he's ever really looked at.
 So he turns left and climbs over that fence.
-It is at that moment Walter discovers something real about existential power.
-Slaves live behind that fence with plug-and-play livelihoods painted by choices made in the required direction.
-But when you decide to apprehend life, when you climb over the fence, the system cannot protect you any longer.
+It is at that moment Walter discovers something important about existential power.
+He doesn't really want such a terrifying thing.
+Slaves live behind that fence using plug-and-play livelihoods painted by choices made in the required direction.
+But he discovers that when you decide to apprehend life, when you climb over the fence, the system can protect you no longer.

 And that's the thing about existential power.
-Choices made from the moment you realise you have it might lead to incredible riches and wonderment - or everyone around you could die.
+Choices made from the moment you realise you have it, when you unplug from the system, might lead to incredible riches and wonderment - or everyone around you could die.
 This is what it means to no longer be a slave.
-You are at the mercy of the nature of reality.
+You are at the mercy of the capricious nature of reality.
 There is nothing more empowering than this.
-But if the result of emancipation could be the collapse of everything, then is it any wonder why enlightenment is in such short supply?
+But if the result of emancipation may be the collapse of everything, then is it any wonder why enlightenment is in such short supply?

 Walter picked his life.
 You may not think you picked yours, you may think you were forced into it and inescapably tied to it, but I know that every moment is a choice, right up to and including blowing your brains out.
 Saying, "I had no choice," is itself a choice.
 Your choices may be stupid, but they're still choices.
 And as all choices in life are ultimately binary, you really have no one else to blame for them but yourself.
 Flipping a coin should win you happiness 50% of the time.
 If you're running less than that...well, consider getting a coin.